Cool Showers For Your Saturday

 Sunshine Returns Sunday & Monday

-TONIGHT: Evening showers, then clearing skies and chilly temperatures overnight.
+TONIGHT: Evening drizzle or sprinkles, then clearing skies and chilly temperatures overnight.
 Low: 45°.
 Wind: N 5-10 mph.

 SUNDAY: Mostly sunny skies.
 Breezy and continued cool.
 High: 64°.
 Wind: NW 10-15+ mph.